elorzafe/amplify-types/RFC.md

 Amplify is proposing the following changes for the `API` category.

 ## First param is an object with named parameters
+To improve the readability of our APIs we will be introducing an object parameter to capture request parameters.
 **Amplify v5 (`aws-amplify@5`)**

 ```typescript